-This article was last updated Jan 24, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 24, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Nearly 3 in 10 American adults applied for a store credit card during the 2018 holiday season, according to a new report from CompareCards.com, and millennials led the way.